Signatures required: 259,213

 Zip Code:

-Open Elections/Open Government will do away with the partisan August Primary elections in Arizona in which only a limited number of voters now participate and are only permitted to cast ballots for the partisan candidates from one party.
-These elections will be replaced by an open primary where the top two vote-getters will advance to a runoff.
+Prop 121, the Open Elections Open Government Act, will do away with current partisan primary elections in Arizona in which only a limited number of voters now participate and are only permitted to cast ballots for the candidates from one party.

 Read the full text of the initiative to learn more and provide feedback.